This page is dedicated to hotels I have stayed at in Thailand or know somebody who has stayed at them and also recommends them.

 Prince Palace Hotel - click the picture for more details

-Whenever I am looking at buying large amounts of clothes at wholesale prices, I always stay above Bobae Market at the Prince Palace Hotel.
+Whenever I am looking to buy large amounts of clothes at wholesale prices, I always stay above Bobae Market at the Prince Palace Hotel.
 This hotel is a 5-star but at 3-star prices.
 Again it has a free car park and pool with a stunning romantic bar area with a view in the evenings.
 The bar and pool area are amazing and a great place to chill in the evening.

 The best 5 Star Hotels for anybody seeking luxury in Bangkok